 International recognition of its independence is one of the key priorities of the foreign policy of the Nagorno Karabakh Republic (Artsakh Republic).
 The people of the Nagorno Karabakh Republic expressed their determination to build and strengthen their statehood based on democratic norms twice; in the independence referendum on December 10, 1991 and the constitutional referendums on December 10, 2006 and February 20, 2017.

 The successes registered in the state-building process led to certain positive developments in the process of international recognition of the NKR independence.
-Eight US states and one Australian state, as well as the Basque Parliament adopted resolutions in support of the right of the people of the Nagorno Karabakh Republic to self-determination:
+Eleven US states and one Australian state, as well as the Basque Parliament adopted resolutions in support of the right of the people of the Nagorno Karabakh Republic to self-determination:

 - On May 17, 2012, the resolution of the House of Representatives of the US state of Rhode Island;